 For a small load of very dirty clothes or a full load of delicates, I use 1/2 a scoop of laundry soap.

 For a loose full load of very dirty clothes or a packed full load of other laundry laundry, I use a full scoop or laundry soap.

 I load the laundry into the machine and put the laundry soap in its drawer.
 Whatever kind of clothes washing machine, load it with your dirty clothes, put the laundry soap in the soap place, pick your water temperature and fabric setting and go.

 I never use a dryer.
 I don't own one, even in the water rich, humid and sometimes damp, Northeast USA.
 I hang my clothes outside for most of the year.
-In the Winter, I have fabulous clothes drying racks that I put in the basement.
+In the Winter, I have fabulous clothes drying racks.

 Moisturize, hydrate, and nourish your lips with wonderfully luxurious